 What should I do if my dog drinks too much water?

 If your dog drinks too much water, it should be taken to the vet as soon as possible.
 An excessive amount of water can cause what is known as water intoxication – a condition that can prove fatal if left untreated.
-Therefore, if you are concerned, call your vet right away for advice.
+Therefore, if you are concerned, call your vet immediately.

 Should you leave water out for a dog all day?